hapax/hapax.github.io/assets/simple-physics.md

 Although Brownian motion is best explained by atoms, Einstein's genius was to extract specific and testable predictions, which Jean Perrin confirmed experimentally in 1908.
-Both Perrin and Einstein received Nobel prizes for this work.
+Both Perrin and Einstein received Nobel prizes, in part for this work.

 ---